What is Achilles Tendinopathy?

 A likely return to sport is in the order of 12 weeks.
 However, everyone is very different!

 There is no specific time frame for when to progress from each stage to the next.
 Many factors will determine your Achilles tendonitis rehabilitation status during your physiotherapist’s clinical assessment and reviews.
-You’ll find that in most cases, your physiotherapist will seamlessly progress between the rehabilitation phases as your clinical assessment and function improves.
+In most cases, you’ll find that your physiotherapist will seamlessly progress between the rehabilitation phases as your clinical assessment and function improves.

 It is also important to note that each progression requires carefully monitored as attempting to progress too soon to the next level can lead to re-injury and frustration.
 The severity of your tendon injury, your compliance with treatment, and the workload you need to return will ultimately determine how long your injury takes to rehabilitate successfully.